2bmio/RH124/README.md

 ### Usage

 ```
-# The first time it take around 30 min for setup and make essentials configurations
+# First time it take around 30 min for setup and make essential configurations
 # Next time vagrant need just a few seconds...

 # ignition! this command setup or turn on all the machines